Cape Sable seaside sparrow: Ecology

 The Cape Sable seaside sparrow lives on the prairies of the Everglades.
 The largest populations are in Big Cypress National Preserve and Taylor Slough in Everglades National Park.
-The common name of the bird refers to Cape Sable, the southernmost point of mainland Florida and part of the Everglades.
+The bird's common name refers to Cape Sable, the southernmost point of mainland Florida and part of the Everglades.

 This bird requires aquatic prairie with low water levels and open areas.
 Sea level rise, alterations in water flow caused by water management practices in South Florida, and natural processes such as hurricanes, have caused water level changes and flooding, reducing available habitat.
 Fire suppression has increased the plant density and diversity in the area, reducing the open habitat required by the sparrow.
 These factors contributed to its decline.

 The bird is strongly influenced by water levels.
 Water level rise effectively halts breeding activities, in part because nests are suspended just off the ground.
 Daily water level shifts even affect behavior, subduing vocalizations by territorial males.

 The bird's sensitivity to environmental conditions have earned it the nickname "Goldilocks bird", because for it to succeed, conditions must be "just right".